 Our DSA projects have established a stable and predictable business model, enabling revenue recognition at the earliest stages of project development.
-This approach is instrumental to managing risk and maximizing cash flow across the project lifecycle.
-By the second quarter of 2024, we had secured over \$50.0 million in DSA contracts in Italy that can be recognized over the coming years.
+This approach is instrumental to managing risks and maximizing cash flow across the project lifecycle.
+By the first quarter of 2024, DSA revenue accounted for 34.7% of our total revenue, largely driven by DSA contracts in Italy.
 Looking ahead, we intend to expand our DSA partnerships globally.